The bottom line — comparison table for the three swing-friendly firms

 | Platform | MT4 / MT5 / Match-Trader | MT4 / MT5 / cTrader / DXtrade | MT4 / MT5 |

-In swing trading you hold a single trade for several days, so phases where unrealized losses temporarily balloon are unavoidable.
-If a maximum daily loss is set, your account can be disqualified on a mark-to-market loss while the position is still open.
+A swing trade sits open for days, so stretches where the unrealized loss temporarily balloons are unavoidable.
+With a daily loss limit in place, a mark-to-market drawdown can fail your account while the position is still open.
 Plans with no daily loss rule, or a loose ceiling, are the most swing-friendly.

-Whether you can carry a position past Friday into the new week, and whether you can hold across a major data release, varies greatly by firm and plan.
-On plans that prohibit weekend holds, you must close out on Friday, and a swing strategy simply cannot work.
-Because these terms change often, always confirm on the official site before signing up.
+Whether you can carry a position past Friday, or hold through a major data release, varies widely by firm and plan.
+If weekend holds are banned, you have to flatten everything on Friday — and a swing strategy simply cannot work.
+These terms change often, so check the official site before signing up.

-In swing trading, where you accumulate profit over weeks, a time-limited evaluation works against you.
-With an unlimited plan, you can reach your profit target at your own pace.
+Swing profits accumulate over weeks, so a timed evaluation works against you.
+An unlimited plan lets you reach the profit target at your own pace.

 Firm-by-firm breakdown

-The5%ers is a proprietary trading firm founded in 2016 and based in Israel.
-With ten years of operation (as of 2026), it is among the industry’s oldest, and it stands out for transparency, continuously publishing cumulative payout figures.
+The5%ers was founded in 2016 and is based in Israel.
+Ten years of operation (as of 2026) make it one of the industry’s oldest firms, and it publishes cumulative payout figures on an ongoing basis.

 Why it suits swing trading